EzzElddin-AbdAllah/Data-analysis/Twitter/README.md

 - fix `source` column
 - megre all DataFrame into one DataFrame

-### -  Fourth step is we discovere some insights
+### - The fourth step is we discover some insights
 - What was the most favorite tweet?
 - What was the most retweeted tweet?
 - Five most common breeds found by the neural network.
 - Common breeds by percentage.
-- Most users' sourse
+- Most users' source